 About the Characterization Facility

 - Mission — CharFac directly connects to the core learning, research, and service/outreach missions of the University of Minnesota.

 - Locations — The Characterization Facility is located at three sites on the University of Minnesota-Twin Cities East Bank campus: Shepherd Labs, Nils Hasselmo Hall, and Moos Tower.

 - History — Born in an NSF engineering center in 1988, extending to biological and health sciences as of 2002, presence in dental school as of 2011.
 CharFac has added increasingly sophisticated / state-of-the-art instrumentation, developed increasingly advanced methodologies, and extended its scientific purview.

-- Interactions — Since CharFac's inception, it has a rich background of serving the higher education, industry and K-12 education.
+- Interactions — Since CharFac's inception, it has a rich background of serving higher education, industry, and public outreach in many forms.